Bathothauma

 Bathothauma lyromma, the lyre cranch squid, is a highly modified species of glass squid from the family Cranchiidae with a distribution which encompasses most of the world's oceans from the tropics to high latitudes.

 Description

 Bathothauma lyromma is an atypical glass squid which has very large paralarva which can reach a mantle length of 100mm and has its eyes mounted on a long stalk possesses and a very long brachial pillar.
 Both these features are reabsorbed as the paralarva matures into a subadult.
 As an adult it grows to a mantle length of 200mm.
 The tentacular club only has suckers while the stalk has two rows of suckers and pads at the base and four rows near the club which form an elongated carpal group.
 The funnel organ has an inverted V-shaped dorsal pad and has no valve.
 It has almost no tubercles at the fusion of the funnel and the mantle.
 The small, paddle shaped fins are widely separated and position sub-terminally.
-There is a photophore on each eye, an unusual feature in the Cranchiidae, shared only with Helicocranchia.
+As in all Cranchiidae, the eyes have photophores.